Weaver leads Queens (NC) against FGCU after 26-point outing - WTOP News

 Fort Myers, Florida; Thursday, 6 p.m.
 EST

-BOTTOM LINE: Queens (NC) visits FGCU after Jordyn Weaver scored 26 points in Queens (NC)’s 99-97 win against the Gardner-Webb Runnin’ Bulldogs.
+BOTTOM LINE: Queens (NC) faces FGCU after Jordyn Weaver scored 26 points in Queens (NC)’s 99-97 win over the Gardner-Webb Runnin’ Bulldogs.

-The Eagles have gone 7-1 at home.
-FGCU has a 0-1 record in games decided by 3 points or fewer.
+The Eagles have gone 7-1 in home games.
+FGCU is the top team in the ASUN in team defense, giving up 52.1 points while holding opponents to 41.0% shooting.

-FGCU is shooting 40.7% from the field this season, 1.6 percentage points lower than the 42.3% Queens (NC) allows to opponents.
+FGCU scores 66.7 points per game, 2.7 fewer points than the 69.4 Queens (NC) gives up.
 Queens (NC) averages 5.5 made 3-pointers per game this season, 0.9 more makes per game than FGCU gives up.

-The Eagles and Royals face off Thursday for the first time in conference play this season.
+The Eagles and Royals face off Thursday for the first time in ASUN play this season.

 TOP PERFORMERS: Emani Jefferson is averaging 13.4 points, 5.1 rebounds, 3.5 assists and 1.5 steals for the Eagles.